An Image-based Typology for Visualization

 \section{\tochange{Additional Codes: Function, dimensionality, and coding transitions}}

-{\tochange{We further describe how difficult it can be to understand images that were taken out of the context of the text and captions, thus, additional decisions made in the coding process were needed.} We have also coded two \textit{function codes} and two \textit{dimensionality codes}, as well as experiences concerning the \textit{difficulties} of categorizing visualization images (see definitions in \autoref{tab:funcDim}.) }
+{\tochange{We further describe how difficult it can be to understand images that were taken out of the context of the text and captions.
+Thus, additional decisions were needed in the coding process.} We have also coded two \textit{function codes} and two \textit{dimensionality codes}, as well as experiences concerning the \textit{difficulties} of categorizing visualization images (see definitions in \autoref{tab:funcDim}.) }